jahidul-arafat/Automation-Infra-Compliance-Cloud-with-Chef/2_Learn the Chef Infra Language/Lab_02.md

 # Lab 01: Learn Chef Infra
+## Experiment Name:
-### Prepare a cookbook to deploy two Test instances ( 1X Ubutnu 18.04 and 1X Centos-8) using Kitchen.yml and converging the changes into these in a agile process.
+#### Prepare a cookbook to deploy two Test instances ( 1X Ubutnu 18.04 and 1X Centos-8) using Kitchen.yml and converging the changes into these in a agile process.

 > #### Key Commands we will use
 > - **chef generate cookbook <CookBook_Name>**: To generate a cookbook